 Portfolios show you what a designer can do.
 Reviews tell you what it’s actually like to work with them.

-Look for reviews that mention specific outcomes – faster load times, more enquiries, better search rankings – not just “they were great to work with.”
+Look for reviews that mention specific outcomes (faster load times, more enquiries, better search rankings) rather than just “they were great to work with.”
 Those are nice, but results are what you’re hiring for.
+If a designer has no reviews at all, ask for a reference.
+Any established professional should be able to connect you with a happy past client.

 The right designer asks you a lot of questions